-It’s a right: The United Nations’ Convention on the Rights of Persons with Disabilities,2signed by 160 countries, recognizes the obligation to “promote access for persons with disabilities to new information and communications technologies and systems, including the Internet.”
+- It’s a right: The United Nations’ Convention on the Rights of Persons with Disabilities, signed by 161 countries, recognizes the obligation to “promote access for persons with disabilities to new information and communications technologies and systems, including the Internet.”

-Even if you aren’t concerned about the business of these consumers, you might be surprised to learn that conforming to WCAG can provide other financial benefits.3 For instance, it can improve your ranking in search results, increase the functionality of your website for other groups, and cut your costs in areas such as technical support.
+Even if you aren’t concerned about the business of these consumers, you might be surprised to learn that conforming to WCAG can provide other financial benefits.³ For instance, it can improve your ranking in search results, increase the functionality of your website for other groups, such as aging baby boomers, and cut your costs in areas such as technical support.

 Supporting accessibility also makes a positive impression on your customers, even those without disabilities.